-In addition to on-campuses services at both Student Health Services and Counseling and Psychological Services, students now have 24/7 access to medical and mental telehealth services at no cost.
+In addition to on-campuses services at both Student Health Services and Counseling Services, students now have 24/7 access to medical and mental telehealth services at no cost.

 Whether you’re feeling sick or overwhelmed, you will be able to talk to a licensed provider from your smartphone or any other web-enabled device.
 Licensed providers are available to diagnose non-emergent conditions, prescribe medications, and offer mental health support via phone or secure video visits.

 There are four services available 24/7 to students:

 - Medical: on-demand access to a medical provider that can treat a wide range of common illnesses like cold and flu, sinus infection, allergies and more.